jfaghm/OceanEddies/README.md

 ### Example Usage
 MHA can be called from within MATLAB, the command line, or python.
 See [track_mha.m](mha/track_mha.m) and [track_mha.py](mha/track_mha.py) for running from MATLAB or the command line respectively.
-Below is an example for using MHA in python.
+Below is an example for using MHA in python:
 ```python
 import mht